 Keeping Children Safe in Education 2022: Online Safety Summary for DSLs and Leaders

-On the 20th May 2022 the Department for Education (DfE) published the updated ‘Keeping children safe in education’ (KCSIE) guidance ready for implementation from the 1st September 2022.
+On the 20th May 2022 the Department for Education (DfE) published the updated ‘Keeping children safe in education’ (KCSIE) guidance; this guidance was updated and republished ready for implementation from the 1st September 2022.
 KCSIE is statutory guidance from the DfE and all schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.

 Following the initial and ongoing response by education settings as a result of the Covid-19 pandemic, there has been increased wide-scale use of technology as a tool to facilitate children and young people's learning, socialising and play.
 KCSIE 2022 continues to strengthen the important message of online safety being recognised by all schools and colleges as a key safeguarding consideration and provides information and guidance to ensure DSLs and school/colleges leaders can take steps to protect their communities online.